spotbot2k/webfont-generator-bundle/README.md

 * Manage font styles (bold, italic etc.)

 ## What does not
-* Handle multiple layouts separatly
-* Unload CSS if switched off
+* Copy and paste are not fully implemented
+* User premissions not tested
+* Font CSS will be gone on wipe (move to separate folder)

 ## TODO
 * Do more tests to esnure stability